Zah Rahan Krangar

-Zah Rahan Krangar (born on 7 March 1985) is a Liberian professional footballer who plays as a midfielder.
+Zah Rahan Krangar (born on 7 March 1985) is a Liberian former professional footballer who plays as a midfielder.
 He has also played for the Liberia national team.

 Club career

 Early career

 Zah began his career at local club Ducor Defenders in Monrovia, Liberia.
 Ducor Defenders, he developed into one of the country's best players in his position and was subsequently referred to as "Midfield Zah".

 Racing Bafoussam Transfer

 Zah first Asian experience started in 2005 after excellent performances for Cameroonian club Racing Bafoussam.
 Persekabpas Pasuruan quickly put in a transfer request for the versatile midfielder and he officially signed with the Indonesian club on January 1, 2005.

 Felda United

 On 1 January 2014, he signed for Felda United in Malaysia after impressive seasons at Indonesian club Persipura Jayapura.
 He moved to Felda United which was owned by Federal Land Development Authority of Malaysia (FELDA).
 Zah made his official debut for Felda United on 9 December 2013 during their pre-season match in Australia ahead of the official start of the league on 12 December 2013.